rbaas293/DIP-Final-NN-Project/code/_training/README.md

 4. A localhost browser window will pop up. the root directory of the repository is shown.
 5. Navigate to `root/code/_training`
 6. Open `do_the_thing.ipynb` and run thru the NN interactivly.
-7. Enjoy and Have FUN!!
+7. Enjoy and have FUN!!